realm/realm-kotlin/CONTRIBUTING.md

 git clone --recursive  https://github.com/realm/realm-kotlin.git
 ```

+### Windows support

+The repository can be built on Windows, although only for the JVM target.
+Beware of the following requirements:

+- The repository contains symbolic links that needs to be preserved, see e.g.: https://stackoverflow.com/questions/5917249/git-symbolic-links-in-windows

+### Linux support

+This repository does currently not support building on Linux from the source code.

 ### Building and running tests

 The SDK and tests modules are located in the same Gradle project in the `packages` folder and can